- the subversion of absolute beginning

-- genre: the protagonist as a lyric/romance individual, “io sol uno” (I myself alone [3]), versus the epic invocation to the Muses of verses 7-9
+- Genre: the protagonist is both a lyric/romance individual, “io sol uno” (I myself alone [3]), and an epic poet, invested in the history and culture of his people, as in the epic invocation to the Muses (verses 7–9)

-- the protagonist’s fear that he is not qualified to undertake this journey through the afterlife, given that he is “not Aeneas, not Saint Paul” (32), and that by taking this journey he risks being a transgressor, a “Ulysses” on a “wild” voyage (in the coded language of the Commedia: “temo che la venuta non sia folle” (I fear my venture may be wild and empty [35])
+- The protagonist fears that he is not qualified to undertake this journey through the afterlife, given that he is “not Aeneas, not Saint Paul” (32), and that by taking this journey he risks being a transgressor, a “Ulysses” bent on a mad and reckless voyage: “temo che la venuta non sia folle” (I fear my venture may be mad [35])

-- Christian visionary phenomenology: 1) the presence of the body, “e fu sensibilmente” (with his live body [15]); 2) the raptus of Paul (see Chapter 7 of the Undivine Comedy)
+- Christian visionary phenomenology: 1) the presence of the body, “e fu sensibilmente” (with his live body [15]); 2) the raptus of Paul (see Chapter 7, The Undivine Comedy)

 - Beatrice is characterized in Inferno 2 as a speaker; this is a crucial inversion of the persona of the lyric lady, who does not speak